What Can You Do to Prevent Employee Fraud?

-Employee fraud costs industries billions of dollars a year — and health care is no exception.
-It’s important to be aware of the potential for misdoings in your practice and take steps to prevent them by closing down opportunities.
+Employee fraud costs industries billions of dollars a year.
+It’s important to be aware of the potential for misdoings in your healthcare practice, organization or business and take steps to prevent them by closing down opportunities.
 Ensure that your internal controls are designed to provide maximum protection.

 What is it?